A close-up of a gold-colored chain necklace with a circular pendant containing a small cross.

 Slashing Consultant Costs with AI

-Established the product north star for eliminating implementation consultants ($500K–$2M per customer) and unifying Oracle’s ERP and EPM experiences—defining AI interaction patterns and platform requirements in partnership with the Redwood Design System team.
+Defined the product north star to eliminate implementation consultants ($500K–$2M per customer) by unifying Oracle's ERP and EPM experiences—establishing AI interaction patterns and platform requirements with the Redwood Design System team.

 DCAC diagnostic platform unified workbench interface